mvit777/BikeShop/BikeShop.BlazorComponents/README.md

         EditContext = new EditContext(ProductModel); // WE ASSIGN THE MODEL TO THE EditContext
         //(...omitted code..)
-        SubscribeToEditItemClick(); // WE SUBSCRIBE TO THE EditItemClick  EVENT
+        SubscribeToEditItemClick(); // WE SUBSCRIBE TO THE BikeList_editIemClick  EVENT
         //(...omitted code..)
     }
 ```
-Now the Modal should show with all fields populated
+Now the Modal should show with all fields populated.
+Finally, we have to add the ```SaveProduct``` handler which mainly consists of sending
+the modified Product to the BikeShopWS in order to store it in the database.

 (More to come)

 **What about asking for confirmation?
 AKA the delete button**
+In the case of the delete button we want the user to confirm the action before going on with the deletion.
+In this case the bootstrap Alert, wrapped into
+the [Alert component](https://github.com/mvit777/BikeShop/blob/master/BikeShop.BlazorComponents/Components/Alert.razor) might come handy.
+Let's see how....
 (More to come)

 ## The Resulting Stuff (so far)